How to Print Multi-Part Carbonless Forms in a Laser Printer

-Now you have the correct paper type and you are ready to print!
+Once you receive the correct paper, you are ready to print!
 Consult your note from step #2 in the test above.
 What was the input method that worked (you got the X and “test” on the same side) – putting the paper in the tray face up or face down?

 How to load the paper into the tray